apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

 -- OR --

 b.
-Java 11 target
+Java 11++ target

  ```
  mvn clean install -Djava.version=11
  ```

+Where -Djava.version matches the version of Java

-12. Install, configure and load the slapd server:
+10. Install, configure and load the slapd server:

   ```
   mvn test -Pinit-slapd
   ```

-13. To start the slapd process:
+11. To start the slapd process:

   ```
   mvn test -Pstart-slapd
   ```

-14. To stop the slapd process:
+12. To stop the slapd process:

   ```
   mvn test -Pstop-slapd